jac377/startup/README.md

 -----------------------------------------------------
 ## **What I have learned so far**

+**3/25/2023** - After trying to find my bug, I found out that HTML form doesn't work correctly when implementing a DB.
+For some reason, the form doesn't wait until the promise in complete, so it exits and restarts again.
+Therefore, I changed that so there is no form any more.
+I will need to do something similar with the log in page.

 **3/21/2023** - NOTE: Before deplying the new files to the server, delete the public folder, and edit the file so it doens't create a public folder in a public folder.
 Node.js won't be able to locate it and an error will appear.

 **3/10/2023** - This was a long journey to do the JavaScript portion of this startup project.
 However, I would like to summarize what I have learned in this few bullet points: